danielhstahl/QLedgers/README.md

 ## To start 7nodes script

 Note that I've modified the scripts for the quorum-examples.
 See [my forked repo](https://github.com/phillyfan1138/quorum-examples).
+Requires this fork.

 The following are how my binaries are set up:
 * geth and bootnode are in $GOPATH/bin, see [setupQuorum.sh](./setupQuorum.sh)